blioce/IR-Project_Content-Analysis/README.md

   - Under the MSD_TFIDF folder, there is a file that I created that has additional word information called <b>Word Info.txt</b> in the following format:
     - The word itself, followed by the frequency of this word (across all tracks), and the number of tracks this word appears in.
     - For example: a line in the file will show "wreck 1879 1282"

+# To Import the Project into Eclipse...
+Import the MSD_TFIDF project folder as a Maven project.
+By doing this as a Maven project rather than a standard Java project, we can easily import and implement other libraries and tools in the code.